WELLBEINGLWB/Robotics-and-Artificial-Intelligence-for-Surgical-Engineering-RAISE-Lab/content/home/welcome.md

   css_class:
 ---

-The RAISE Lab is devoting to developing surgical robots empowered by AI technologies for surgical practice.
+The RAISE Lab focuses on the development of the next-generation surgical robots empowered by AI technologies for surgical practice.